 Wireworm larvae and adults overwinter in the soil.
 In early spring female beetles emerge from the soil, mate and lay eggs underground.
 Hatching takes place in 2-4 weeks, and the young larvae begin working their way through the soil in search of food.
 Larvae feed underground for 2-6 years with most of their damage occurring in early spring when soil temperatures are cool.
 Pupation occurs in late summer and adult beetles emerge in the spring.
 One generation per year, the life-cycle requiring 1-6 years to complete.

 - Thorough cultivation of the top 6- to 8-inches of soil makes conditions unfavorable to the egg laying adults and exposes all stages of the pest to weather and natural enemies.

 - Potatoes make great wireworm traps.
 Cut a potato in half and run a stick through the middle.
 Bury the spud about one inch deep so that the stick stands vertically as a handle.
 Pull the traps out after a day or two and discard wireworms.

-- Apply beneficial nematodes when planting to attack and destroy insect pests in the soil.
+- Apply beneficial nematodes when planting to attack and destroy developing pests in the soil.
 One pint — 10 million active units — treats up to 550 square feet of planting area.

 - Soil drenches containing the botanical insecticide pyrethrin are somewhat effective, but should only be used as a last resort.